Inca's Balsa Log Raft

 In some cases we are able to make the spinning and the twinning in one-only process as they do on the Qeswa-chaka.
 There they excercise the double process of spinning and twinning between two palms or between a palm and a thigh.

 But not all fibres are possible to spin.
-The Sarhua-chaka is an example, where the short and rather rigid "fibre" is wicker-vine or flexible rod, as they only can interlock by a 3-braiding, because a spinning will not keep them together.
+The Sarhua-chaka is an example, where the short and rather rigid "fibre" is wicker-vine or flexible rod, as they only can interlock by a braiding - a 3-braid, because a spinning will not have force to keep them together.

 The introduction of the ropewalk gave an advantage in ropemaking - longer ropes, quicker and better process - the same the textile workers experienced, when they turned their craft from needelbinding to knitting now using more sticks (and no needle) and long continous yarns.